WilliamUW/HackTheValley/README.md

 - **New Technologies:** Working with technologies like ICP, Flow, and Hedera for the first time required a significant learning curve.
 However, this provided an opportunity to develop custom Language Models (LLMs) trained on sponsor documentation to facilitate the learning process.

-- **Biometric Encoding:** Implementing facial biometric encoding and recognition, although cool, required finding the right tools to convert a face to a biometric hash and then compare these hashes accurately.
+- **Biometric Encoding:** It was my first time implementing facial biometric encoding and recognition!
+Although cool, it required some time to find the right tools to convert a face to a biometric hash and then compare these hashes accurately.

-## Accomplishments that I're proud of
+## Accomplishments that I'm proud of

 I're proud of several accomplishments:

 - **Facial Recognition:** Successfully implementing facial recognition technology, allowing users to connect based on photos.

-- **Blockchain Integration:** Integrating Hedera and Flow to enable seamless transactions based on facial recognition.

 - **Custom LLMs:** Building custom Language Models trained on sponsor documentation, which significantly aided the learning process for new technologies.

-- **Inclusivity:** Aligning the project with the Diversity theme, promoting inclusivity and connection across barriers such as language and disabilities.

 - **Real-World Application:** Developing a solution that addresses a common real-world problem - staying in touch with people.